Expect Delays: 5 MMS Sending Strategies for Black Friday/Cyber Monday Weekend

 Sending delays are most common for MMS campaigns using TFNs since media files like images and GIFs require more data to be sent.
 If you send using a short code, most of this doesn’t apply.
 Shortcodes are designed for high message volume where TFNs are designed for mid-level volume.
 The carrier networks don’t have the infrastructure in place to support a large spike in MMS traffic on TFNs the same way they can handle it on shortcodes.

 All carrier networks as a whole can send roughly 250 MMS per second for toll-free numbers.
 This includes every SMS marketing platform combined that will be using up this limited resource.
-When you think through how many MMS messages are being sent over BFCM, you can imagine that this is why SMS is often the faster way to send if you are on a TFN.
-Shortcodes don’t have this same challenge and won’t see delays at all with SMS (and in very rare occasions using MMS) during peak times.
+When you think through how many MMS messages are being sent over BFCM, you can imagine how crowded that 2-lane MMS highway gets.
+And it will be a lot faster if you are on the SMS 8-lane highway.
+Meanwhile, shortcodes are driving along the German autobahn with clear roads ahead. and won’t see delays at all with SMS (and in very rare occasions using MMS) during peak times.

-When we consider how many messages are going out during BFCM, use every opportunity at your disposable to send campaigns to the right customers.
-Segments are powerful because they let you target different audiences and allow you to craft messages specifically for them.
+When we consider how many messages are going out during BFCM, use every opportunity at your disposal to send campaigns to the right customers.
+Segments are powerful because they let you target various pockets of your SMS subscriber base, crafting messages specifically for that pocket, and ultimately, creating a more relevant and personalized customer experience.

 You can use segments to give different offers too.
 You can choose to send one offer to VIP customers and a different offer to subscribers who have never made a purchase.